thedarkjester/ConsensysAssignment/README.md

 3. This should open a browser with the main site hosted on the `lite-server` package
 	1. Note: you should not have something else bound to port 8000
 4. The site is pre-configured to use the Goerli deployed address (`/src/js/app.js`) as the current network specified in MetaMask.
-	1. You may see an error message indicating an incorrect network - swap the network in MetaMask to Rinkeby
+	1. You may see an error message indicating an incorrect network - swap the network in MetaMask to Goerli
 	2. Swapping networks should change the network and refresh the dApp to the correct network
 5. Note: if there is no injected web3 it will fallback to the Goerli infura http address